|Program Sponsor:||CSU International Programs|

 April 1: Late Applicant Deadline

-The CSU IP Spain: Granada program is affiliated with the University of Granada.
+The Spain: Universidad de Granada program is affiliated with the University of Granada.
 With more than 80,000 students, the University of Granada is the 4th largest university in Spain.
 The program is administered by an on-site Program Assistant and a Resident Director (CSU faculty member) who is based in Madrid but available to Granada students throughout the year.

-The CSU IP Granada program begins with an intensive Preparatory Language Program (PLP) during the month of September.
+The Spain: Universidad de Granada program begins with an intensive Preparatory Language Program (PLP) during the month of September.
 The PLP is a Spanish language and culture course focusing on grammar, composition and conversation, as well as an introduction to Spanish culture, history, customs, politics and society.
 Students take a language placement exam upon arrival to determine their Spanish language level.

 During the fall and spring semesters, CSU IP students attend the Centro de Lenguas Modernas de la Universidad de Granada, where classes are offered to visiting international students.
 Courses at the Centro are taught in Spanish by Spaniards.
 CSU IP students take courses in Spanish language and literature, as well as in the humanities and social sciences.
 All students in Granada are required to enroll in at least one course offered by the Facultad de Filosofia y Letras.
 Most students typically enroll in this course during the spring semester.